smduarte/ps2021/lab1/Readme.md

 Download and install Docker for your platform [here](https://www.docker.com/get-started).

 ---
+### 2) Test Docker

+Confirm that Docker is properly installed by executing in a terminal:

+`docker run -ti hello-world`

 ### 3) Create the bridge network
 The bridge network will enable routing among the